 Surgical Spinal Decompression is a procedure(s) that can be performed to relieve pressure on the spinal cord or nerve roots.
 Common procedures are discectomy and laminectomy, like what I had done.
 Having any of these procedures is the last resort when you find nothing else that will work.

 I have also tried using Nonsurgical Spinal decompression and it worked for a little while but did not last.
 When it worked, it was only for short periods.
 But that does not mean that’s how it will work for you.
 Everyone’s back problems are different.
 What works for one person might not work for the next.
 But it might work for the next 20 people.
 You just never know?

 Nonsurgical Spinal decompression is more commonly known as or referred to as Spinal Decompression Therapy.
+Many studies have shown how effective Spinal Decompression Therapy can be.
 It does work for some people and worked for me for a short while.
 Its non-invasive and the process does not hurt.
 Now, to be honest, I know that some people do get a little sore after using spinal decompression therapy.
 I was a little sore after the first few times.
 It’s the same soreness like you would feel after working out.
 The soreness went away after a couple of sessions.